 According to the 2013 Cone Communications Social Impact Survey, Americans want companies to support issues that affect the quality of life locally (43%) more than nationally (close behind at 38%) or globally (20%).
 Companies are increasingly developing national cause marketing campaigns that allow their local retail stores to choose their own community-based nonprofit organization to support within a unified and nationally-branded campaign.

 Structuring a multi-state, localized campaign requires significant planning and coordination to ensure success and compliance by all participants.
 Companies must ascertain that the charities selected by the local retail stores are appropriate to the brand.
 They must ensure that the partner organizations are in compliance with all applicable charitable fundraising regulations.
 In the past the charities needed to educate companies new to cause marketing that charitable fundraising regulations may be applicable to their campaigns (e.g., the company may need to be registered as a commercial co-venturer in certain states and comply with advertising disclosure requirements).
-[See my comments on this issue in an earlier blog post] The growing trend of developing charitable campaigns involving numerous local charities flips the roles; it is often the national companies which are familiar with knowledge of the applicable regulations while the smaller local charities are typically unaware of such requirements.
+The growing trend of developing charitable campaigns involving numerous local charities flips the roles; it is often the national companies which are familiar with knowledge of the applicable regulations while the smaller local charities are typically unaware of such requirements.

 When a national company invites small, community-based nonprofits to participate in a cause marketing campaign, the company often has to introduce fundraising compliance concepts to the local charity partners (e.g., the need for the charity to be registered to solicit contributions in the state where the campaign will take place, which is typically the state where the charity is located).
 Many of these small charities aren’t aware they need to be registered to solicit funds or to benefit from a fundraising or cause marketing campaign.
 Newer charities may not understand the request for documentation confirming its state charitable fundraising registration status and provide IRS determination letters and Certificates of Incorporation instead.
 On a positive note, because of the unique opportunity to partner with a national company, bring in new supporters, and increase awareness about the work they are doing locally, the charity partners are usually willing to take the steps required for compliance.